sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-01-18】[metabase / metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company 😋
 * 【2025-01-17】[Freika / dawarich](https://github.com/Freika/dawarich) - Self-hosted alternative to Google Location History (Google Maps Timeline)
 * 【2025-01-17】[fluentassertions / fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
 Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Core 3.0, .NET 6, .NET Standard 2.0 and 2.1.
 Supports the unit test frameworks MSTest2, NUnit3, XUnit2, MSpec, and NSpec3.
 * 【2025-01-17】[pixelfed / pixelfed](https://github.com/pixelfed/pixelfed) - Photo Sharing.
 For Everyone.